danielfamiyeh/solidus/README.md

 # Solidus

-Decentralised social network - build on the Ethereum blockchain
+Decentralised social network built on the Ethereum blockchain